syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Customize-each-chart-axis-label.md

 SfCartesianChart chart = new SfCartesianChart();
 . . .
 NumericalAxis primaryAxis = new NumericalAxis();
+// Subscribe to the LabelCreated event of the primary axis
-primaryAxis.LabelCreated += XAxes_LabelCreated;
+// This event is triggered whenever a label is created on the axis primaryAxis.LabelCreated += XAxes_LabelCreated;
 chart.XAxes.Add(primaryAxis);
 . . .